ray-project/ray/doc/source/cluster/kubernetes.rst

 Using Ray Client to connect from within the Kubernetes cluster
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-You can connect to your Ray cluster from another pod in the same Kubernetes cluster.
+You can also connect to your Ray cluster from another pod in the same Kubernetes cluster.

 For example, you can submit a Ray application to run on the Kubernetes cluster as a `Kubernetes
 Job`_.
 The Job will run a single pod running the Ray driver program to